Chak-C/Attribute-based-File-Management-Toolkit/README.md

 Contents
 ========================================
-1. Powershell scripts
+1. Powershell scripts as original/fundamental scripts
-2. dk
-3. dk
+2. Javascript as webpage event listeners, define logic paths
+3. html as frontend page design.
+4. PapaParse library is used for parsing CSV files, I do not own anything in that folder.

 Contributing
 ========================================